raymondworkshop/raymondworkshop.github.io/_posts/learning/2025-07-07-notes-illimitable-men.md

 #### Monk Mode

+- Realizing that our actions, feelings, and behavior **are the result of our own images and beliefs gives us** the lever that psychology has always needed for changing personality

 - **People who create are more interesting** than people who don't because **they apply their essence to an art form**.
     - In doing this **they add value to themselves**, they are **more developed human-beings** and **thus more interesting**.